Skip to content

 What to do in Brest

-Brest is Brittany's second-largest city, known for its rich maritime history.
-Today, the city's main source of income is its port activity, but tourism is also important.
+Brest is the second largest city in Brittany, known for its rich maritime history.
+Today, the town's main source of income is its port activity, but tourism is also important.
 The main attractions in Brest are the Tour Tanguy, a medieval tower, and Océanopolis, a large aquarium.
-Sea lovers will also appreciate the Musée National de la Marine, located inside the Château de Brest, a medieval castle just off the port.
-While you're in Brest, it's also worth visiting the Parc naturel régional d'Armorique, a nature reserve just outside the city, with its rich flora and fauna.
+Sea lovers will also appreciate the musée national de la Marine, located inside the Château de Brest, a medieval castle just off the harbour.
+When you're in Brest, it's also worth visiting the Parc naturel régional d'Armorique, a nature reserve just outside the city with rich flora and fauna.

 Sailing in Brest

-Although the port of Brest is mainly focused on trade, it is also suitable for yachts, with two marinas available.
-Access can be tricky due to the number of commercial vessels entering and leaving the port, but with a little patience you should be fine.
+Although the port of Brest is primarily focused on trade, it is also suitable for yachts with two marinas available.
+Access can be difficult due to the number of commercial vessels entering and leaving the port, but with a little patience you should be fine.
 Both marinas offer every imaginable service and provide state-of-the-art maintenance and repair facilities.

 Douarnenez